-- Fixed rate mortgages and loans are indirectly influenced.
+- Fixed-rate mortgages and loans are indirectly influenced.
 Investors compare these loans to the yields on longer-term Treasury notes.
 A higher fed funds rate can drive Treasury yields a bit higher.

-During the financial crisis, the Fed lowered the fed funds rate to zero.
-Banks were still reluctant to lend.
-The Fed massively expanded its open market operations with the quantitative easing program.
+This forced the Fed to massively expand its open market operations with the quantitative easing program.
 The Fed also removed some unprofitable mortgage-backed securities from its member banks.

 - The federal reserve requirement is the amount of money the Federal Reserve requires its member banks to store in its vaults overnight.

 - Requiring banks to have a reserve requirement serves to protect them and their customers from a bank run.

 - When the Fed adjusts the reserve requirement, it allows banks to charge lower interest rates.

 - Banks often take on a financial burden when limits change, so the Fed often uses open market operations instead to influence banks.

 Reducing the reserve requirement frees up more money to circulate through the economy, which creates more demand.
 According to Keynesian economic theory, boosting demand with these sorts of measures stimulates an economy.